salesforcecli/plugin-auth/messages/messages.md

-# clientId
+# flags.client-id.summary

-OAuth client ID (sometimes called the consumer key)
+OAuth client ID (also called consumer key) of your custom connected app.

-# setDefaultDevHub
+# flags.set-default-dev-hub.summary

-set the authenticated org as the default dev hub org for scratch org creation
+Set the authenticated org as the default Dev Hub.

-# setDefaultUsername
+# flags.set-default.summary

-set the authenticated org as the default username that all commands run against
+Set the authenticated org as the default that all org-related commands run against.

-# setAlias
+# flags.alias.summary

-set an alias for the authenticated org
+Alias for the org.

-# instanceUrl
+# flags.instance-url.summary

-the login URL of the instance the org lives on
+URL of the instance that the org lives on.

+# flags.instance-url.description

+If you specify an --instance-url value, this value overrides the sfdcLoginUrl value in your sfdx-project.json file.

+To specify a My Domain URL, use the format https://yourcompanyname.my.salesforce.com.

+To specify a sandbox, set --instance-url to https://MyDomainName--SandboxName.sandbox.my.salesforce.com.

 # authorizeCommandSuccess